-• Our preliminary findings, while not conclusive, suggest that SYT5, a synaptotagmin protein integral in vesicle trafficking, plays a crucial role in the innate immune system's differentiation of beneficial and harmful
+• Our preliminary findings, while not conclusive, suggest that SYT5, a synaptotagmin protein integral in vesicle trafficking, plays a role in the innate immune system's differentiation of beneficial and harmful microbes (Lewis & beneficial WSC365 as effectively, leading to the ratios illuminated in Figures 2, 3, and 4.
+It is important to note that this discussion is theoretical, and further research is necessary to understand the systems at play.

-• The presences of pore-forming toxins (PFTs) in N2C3 contribute to these findings (Ulhuq et al., 2022).
-Synaptotagmin likely prevents PFTs from destroying the cell membrane by triggering endocytosis of the damaged
+• The presence of pore-forming toxins (PFTs) in N2C3 contributes to these findings (Ulhuq et al., 2022).
+Synaptotagmin likely senses pores in the cell membrane by triggering endocytosis in the damaged membrane.

-• By knocking out synaptotagmin, and thus the plant's ability to recognize PFTs, the plant can no longer differentiate between the harmful N2C3 and the beneficial WSC365 as effectively, leading to the ratios illuminated in Figures 2,
+• By knocking out synaptotagmin, and thus the plant's ability to recognize PFTs, the plant can no longer differentiate between the harmful N2C3 and the